maierfelix/azula/README.md

 #### Window.prototype.flush

 This method should only be used in [OSR](#osr) mode.
-Calling this method executes all remaining render operations and also flushes the underlying context.
+Calling this method executes all remaining render operations and flushes the underlying context.

 ````js
 window.flush();